sarahcolbert/oneish_liners/README.md

 rs6678176 1 100000827 T C
 ```

-And A2 is actually the effect/reference allele and A1 is the non-reference allele so you want to switch these.
+And A2 is actually the effect/reference allele and A1 is the non-reference allele, so you want to switch these.
+You could use:

 ```
 head -1 input_file.txt > output_file.txt; awk 'FNR > 1 { t = $4; $4 = $5; $5 = t; print; }' input_file.txt >> output_file.txt